-A magical incident happened when everyone who was an Avenger was attacked by monsters and creatures, Vance and Firestar accompanied Rage who was an Avenge to a meeting to the Avengers mansion.
+A magical incident happened when everyone who was an Avenger was attacked by monsters and creatures, Vance and Firestar accompanied Rage, who was an Avenger, to a meeting to the Avengers mansion.
 Then Morgan LeFay attacked altering reality.
 Vance and Firestar were turned into Morgan's super-powered enforcers.
 He broke free thinking about the team.
 After defeating LeFay they became reserve Avengers which lead to full time membership.

 Continually trying to prove himself, Justice eventually won over his insecurities during the Avengers' battle with the robot Ultron.
 He had researched the Avengers files, discovering a new means of defeating Ultron and using it to help the Avengers destroy him.
 After seeing the emotional turmoil Hank Pym and the Wasp went through in the battle, Vance finally began to regard the Avengers as people rather than icons and became more relaxed about working with the team.